Scandinavian montane birch forest and grasslands: Fauna

 The Arctic fox is the most threatened mammal in the ecoregion.

-The ecoregion's fauna includes predators like wolverine, brown bear, Eurasian lynx, grey wolf, red fox and stoat.
+The ecoregion's fauna includes predators like wolverine, Eurasian brown bear, northern lynx, Eurasian wolf, red fox and stoat.
 The Arctic fox is in danger of extinction in this area, but there are efforts to try to save the species.
-Herbivores include wild reindeer (only in the mountains in central Norway; the reindeer in the north are semi-domesticated), roe deer and red deer (lowland in southern part of ecoregion); the most common large herbivore is the moose (mostly below the treeline).
-Lemming, voles, squirrel and hare are common, and the European otter is common near the fjords and in many rivers, especially in the north.
-There are approximately 150 musk oxen on Dovrefjell, having been transported from Greenland in the 1930s, as the species were extinct in Scandinavia.
+Herbivores include wild mountain reindeer (only in the mountains in central Norway; the reindeer in the north are semi-domesticated), roe deer and red deer (lowland in southern part of ecoregion); the most common large herbivore is the moose (mostly below the treeline).
+Lemming, voles, red squirrel and mountain hare are common, and the Eurasian otter is common near the fjords and in many rivers, especially in the north.
+There are approximately 150 muskoxen on Dovrefjell, having been transported from Greenland in the 1930s, as the species were extinct in Scandinavia.

 There is a rich bird life; most birds are migratory, but some, like the ptarmigan, stay all year.
 Bird species include gyrfalcon and sea eagles.
 There are many lakes with trout and Arctic char, the rivers have sea trout and salmon.